wwwportal/Kalima/Communities/Computer Engineering Technology/C Language.md

     3.  '\n'
 79. Procedure can only do one thing
     1.  separation of concerns
-80. Preprocessor directives: don't take any memory???
+80. Preprocessor directives: don't take any memory??? also called macros?
     1.  #define
     2.  #include
 81. if (argc != 3) error = 1;